steph-koopmanschap/PyLife2/README.md

 The Improved version of PyLife (now with AI)

 PyLife is an Ocean Food Web Simulation.
+The simulation uses PyGame for rendering, Numpy for calculations and PyTorch for neural networks.

-The simulation consists of sea life animals where each animals is powered by its own AI.
+The simulation consists of sea life animals where each animal is powered by its own AI.
 The AI consists of Reinforcement Learning (RL) with the Proximal Policy Optimization (PPO) algorithm implemented with PyTorch.
 Trough this the animal learns to change its behavior over time as the simulation runs.

 The animal has 2 objectives:
 1. To survive for as long as possible.